smayone/SOLVY-iOS/SOLVY-iOS/implementation-checklist.md

 ## Config/
 - [x] ChainConfig.swift (Blockchain endpoints)
-- [ ] AppConfig.swift (App-wide constants)
+- [x] AppConfig.swift (App-wide constants)

-## Files to Implement Next:
+### Files to Implement Next:
-1. Web3Service.swift - Critical for blockchain integration
-2. AuthViewModel.swift - Required for authentication flow
-3. MetricsCardsView.swift - For financial data display
-4. AppConfig.swift - For configuration constants
-5. TransactionListView.swift - For transaction management
+1. TransactionListView.swift - For transaction management
+2. Complete any remaining unit tests
+3. Add documentation for implemented features
+4. Implement proper error handling and recovery scenarios

-Would you like me to start implementing these remaining files one by one?
+Would you like me to implement TransactionListView.swift next, or would you prefer to focus on something else?